 The Prophet said, "Some of these animals are like wild animals, so if you lose control over one of these animals, treat it in this way (i.e. shoot it with an arrow)."

 Before distributing them among the soldiers my grandfather said, "We may meet the enemies in the future and have no knives; can we slaughter the animals with reeds?"

 The Prophet said, "Use whatever causes blood to flow, and eat the animals if the name of Allah has been mentioned on slaughtering them.
 Do not slaughter with teeth or fingernails and I will tell you why: It is because teeth are bones (i.e. cannot cut properly) and fingernails are the tools used by the Ethiopians (whom we should not imitate for they are infidels)."

-You could argue I guess, that considering that a believer's wife owns basically nothing except her dowry, not even a share of the family home, and that she must differ to her husband for whatever goes on in his home, including fasting, it is only logical that the reward of the charity she performs with her husband's money, he should get get half the rewards (brownie points for doing good that will nullify bad deeds on Judgement Day).
+You could argue that, considering a believer's wife owns basically nothing except her dowry and that she must defer to her husband for whatever goes on in his home, including fasting, it is only logical for the reward of the charity she performs to be half credited to him.

 Narrated Abu Huraira: